 How do I withdraw from a course?

-In order to withdraw from a course, you must complete a Student Initiated Withdrawal Form, you must be logged into your Office 365 student account.
-You are encouraged to thoroughly read the refund policies in the Student Handbook and discuss the impact of withdrawing from a class with your instructor, your advisor, a member of the financial aid staff, and the Veterans’ Coordinator (if applicable).
+In order to complete the Student Initiated Withdrawal Form, you must be logged into your Office 365 student account.
+You are encouraged to thoroughly read the refund polocies in the Student Handbook and discuss the impact of withdrawing from a class with your instructor, your advisor, a member of the financial aid staff, and the Veterans’ Coordinator (if applicable).

 Can I drop or withdraw from a course online using WebAdvisor or Self-Service?